Janpot/passkey/README.md

 Release this lock so it can be obtained by another client.
 Fails with a `promise.LockError` if the lock is expired.

-`Lock.ttl(ttl)`
+`Lock.ttl([ttl])`

 Set a new ttl on this lock.
 This is useful to extend the lifetime of the lock.
 Fails with a `promise.LockError` if the lock is expired.
+Returns the current ttl when called without arguments.

+`Lock.extend()`

+Extends the ttl of the current lock with last used ttl.